If you need an introduction to the solar eclipse functionality in Photo Ephemeris Web, please see Solar Eclipse Planning.

 - Calculation of eclipse local circumstances and eclipse paths is based on Jean Meeus, Elements of Solar Eclipses 1951 - 2200; The Astronomical Almanac 2023; The Explanatory Supplement to the Astronomical Almanac, 3rd Ed.

-- Azimuth, altitude and semidiameters of the Sun and Moon are derived from the Besselian elements for the purposes of the eclipse paths, simulator, and contact times.
-Elsewhere in the app, these values are calculated independently.
+- Elsewhere in the app, these values are calculated independently.
 The ephemerides used to derive the Besselian elements are not necessarily the same algorithms as used by the app and so minor discrepancies may be observed (in the order of 0.01 degrees or less).

 Limitations

 - Contact times are calculated assuming a smooth spherical moon.
 No correction is made for the lunar limb profile, which typically affects the timing of C2 and C3 by a few seconds, but up to ~15s in extreme cases.
-The lunar limb also affects the appearance of Baily's Beads, especially at locations on the edge of the path of totality, and also the observed position angle of C2 and C3.

 - The assumption of a smooth moon restricts accuracy of the northern and southern eclipse path limits to within ±1-2km